 Generally, there is no need to worry about "normal" vacation time, particularly if the vacation time is something that your employer gives to all employees (regardless of visa status).
 Thus, vacations that are one to two weeks are not typically a "problem" requiring an explanation to the immigration services.
 Further, PAID vacations are typically not a "problem" since the continued payment is "proof" that the employer-employee relationship is ongoing.

-Thus, only extended unpaid leaves of absences need to be explained.
+Thus, only extended unpaid leaves of absence need to be explained.
 There are many good reasons that an H-1B employee might need an extended absence including the birth or adoption of a child or time needed for family or personal medical care.

 What Should I Do if I Need a Leave of Absence but Need to Maintain My H-1B Visa?